sopherapps/scdb/docs/HOW_IT_WORKS.md

 Clear the entire database.

-1. Create new file
+1. Initialize a new header basing on the old settings
-2. Copy header into the new file and reset file_size
+2. Write the new header into the file
-3. Add an empty index to the file
-4. Clear the buffers
-5. Delete the old file
-6. Rename the new file to the old file's name
+3. Shrink the file to the size of the header
+4. Expand the file to the expected size of file if it had headers and index blocks.
+This fills any gaps with 0s.

 ##### Performance

 - Time complexity: This operation is O(1) where k is the `number_of_index_blocks` and N is the number of keys in the file before compaction.
-- Auxiliary space: This operation is O(km) where k is the `number_of_index_blocks` and m is the `block_size`.
+- Auxiliary space: This operation is O(m) where m is the size of the header i.e. 100.

 ### Optimizations